capeprivacy/documentation/README.md

 * UI elements are bold
 * We are writing for data scientists.
 Be clear.
 Be formal.
 * Cape Privacy is singular
+* Headings should be sentence case
+* Avoid passive voice and weasel words.

 ## License